crowdwave/checkpoint401/README.md

         }
     }

-## Getting values fropm the inbound URL
+## Getting values from the inbound URL via the match object

-The match argument contains the match returned by the URL Pattern match againstt the inbound request.
+The match argument contains the match returned by the URL Pattern match against the inbound request.
 The match object is what is returned by exec as defined here: https://developer.mozilla.org/en-US/docs/Web/API/URLPattern/exec

 Most useful, simply console.log it: